My Cancer Experience

 - American Cancer Society – tremendous resource for not only cancer info, but patient support such as travel and lodging.
 I lived in Houston for 6 weeks during the radiation phase of my treatment.
 ACS partners with hotel chains to provide free and deeply discounted hotel stays.

 - Bonnie Addario Lung Cancer Foundation – can’t say enough about this organization (and its founder Bonnie Addario – what a force!) and all they do to empower and educate patients, especially those who don’t have access to comprehensive cancer centers.
+Their mission is to offer patients without access to CCC’s the same level of treatment.

 Updated March 2018